Saad-Azi/AI-powered-resume-screening-with-UI/README.md

-Here's a sample `README.md` file for your AI-powered resume screening app with UI:

 # AI-Powered Resume Screening App

 This project is an AI-powered resume screening application that provides a user-friendly interface (UI) for screening resumes using an AI model.
 The app is split into two main components: